rgitzel/azul-generator/README.md

     board written to './local.pdf'

-## Deploy the Lambda via AWS Tools
+## AWS Tools

 This version is deployed to `us-west-2`.

+### Create the infrastructure

+The `infrastructure` folder contains a generated CloudFormation template and associated files for deploying the stack.
+Run the `deploy-all.sh` script to create the needed resources.

+### Deploy the Lambda using the AWS API

     $ make deploy